 COMING SPRING 2026

 It's no secret that We Love It Here.
 But we didn't fall in love with Lethbridge on purpose -- in fact, when I first uprooted my life to relocate to this city, I wasn't intending to stay.
 But slowly, bit by bit, Lethbridge got a hold of me.
-I actually had to move away, to miss it enough to return.
-But let's be real, I am stubborn & sometimes, a slow learner.
+It was a process, though; I actually had to move away first, before I missed it enough to return.
+But to be fair, I am stubborn & often a slow learner.

-When we bought a house in Lethbridge, I fell in love with the streets yet again -- this time, on foot.
+Years later, when we bought a house in Lethbridge, I fell in love with the streets yet again -- this time, on foot.
 Walking our neighbourhood, admiring the historical houses, imagining their stories.
 I fell in love with the careful garden accents, the care the community put into their spaces.
-When a space feels loved & taken care of, people notice.
-And people love it too.
+When a space feels loved & taken care of, people notice; and people fall in love with it, too.

 These days, we have a distraction attached to our hands at every moment.
-We have vehicles that make travel easy, we have red lights that make us impatient, disconnected from our surroundings.
-We're annoyed to slow for a pedestrian.
-The world yells at us to "HURRY UP"; we're fed excuses for cutting-corners & costs at every crossroad we encounter.
-We don't watch for art on the trains as they interrupt anymore, do we?
+We have vehicles that make travel quicker, we have red lights that make us impatient, we live disconnected from our surroundings.
+These days, we're annoyed to slow for a pedestrian.
+The world yells at us to "HURRY UP".
+We're fed excuses for cutting-corners & costs at every crossroad we encounter.
+We don't even bother to watch for art on the trains as they interrupt us anymore, do we?

 And where does this all lead?
-Who does a disconnected world benefit?
+Who does a disconnected world really benefit?
+Are we really in this much of a rush to pass time?

 Now, I realize it's absurd to suggest a series of strange interactive art experiments can do anything impactful.
 I know putting some trinkets in a box for a stranger, reading a message someone shared, or creating something you may never receive a "thank you" for isn't going to change a city, let alone a world.
 Especially now, when the world seems heavier than ever.